Callee84/sourdough/README.md

 On the landing page I have added a zoom out effect on the center image.

-I've also added a ifram to the sourdough page with a video of how to make a sourdough starter.
+I've also added an iframe to the sourdough page with a video of how to make a sourdough starter.

 On the contact site I've put in a contact form in case any visitor need some help.
 Clicking the submit-button takes the visitor to a confirmation page named "thanks.html".